CrisDismaya/laravel-crud/README.md

 # Laravel-CRUD

-Laravel-CRUD with email notification and authentication is a web development project that includes creating, reading, updating, and deleting data, sending email notifications, and implementing user authentication for secure access control.
+Laravel-CRUD with email notification and authentication is a web development project that includes creating, reading, updating, and deleting data.

 ## Getting Started